DhanunjayVemu/pwn.college-Dhanunjay/ch10-explicit_relative_paths.md

 ```

 ### New Learnings
-to run a program using explicit relative path
+To run a program using explicit relative path.

 ### References
 pwn.college